-During the last year, the Company has been focusing on obtaining prospects for the exploration of oil and gas and continuing its operation of its interest in operated and non-operated wells.
-During the last fiscal year ended September 30th, 2011, and to the present, the Company has been evaluating its acreage in the Central Utah trend near the discovery of Wolverine Gas & Oil Corp. ("Wolverine") and to the South of the discovery.
-The Covenant field discovered by Wolverine is reputed to be a 50-100 million barrel oil field.
-Wolverine has also discovered another oil field in the same trend called the Providence Field that appears now to be non-commercial.
+During the last year, the Company has been focusing on obtaining prospects for the exploration of oil and gas and continuing its non-operated wells.
+During the last fiscal year ended September 30th, 2013, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
+In the last year the Company has sold oil and gas leases in the Central Utah Overthrust Trend and in the Paradox Basin.